smithy-security/docs/docs/reference/components/json-logger.md

 # file: ./my-pipeline/kustomization.yaml
 kind: Kustomization
 components:
-  - pkg:helm/smithy-security-oss-components/consumer-stdout-json
+  - pkg:helm/smithy-security-oss-components/reporter-stdout-json
 ```

 ### SaaS

 1. In the Smithy UI, open the page to create a new workflow.
-2. Find the Stdout JSON component in the Consumers dropdown.
+2. Find the Stdout JSON component in the Reporters dropdown.

 ## Result